Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 - Slack
 - Instagram

-Almost every app you use will make use of this pattern.
+Almost every app you use will make use of this pattern is some way.

 ## Challenges